If you are interested in growing mango trees, then you’ve come to the right place.

 Monoembryonic Mango Seeds

 Monoembryonic mango seeds produce one mango tree seedling that is a product of cross-pollination.
-As a result, monoembryonic mango seeds will NOT develop into the same mango cultivar that it originally came from.

 As an example, if we planted the seed from an Angie Mango, we will not get an Angie Mango Tree.
 Instead, we would get a brand new mango cultivar whose fruit can taste either better or worse than Angie.